MobileRoboticsSkoltech/twist-n-sync/README.md

 ### Our main contribution to the app

 - We integrated gyroscope-based time synchronization algorithm instead of SNTP to demonstrate sync accuracy.
-The algoritm requires client and leader smartphone to be firmly fixed together and shaken for a few seconds.
+The algoritm requires client and leader smartphone to be rigidly attached together and shaken for a few seconds.
 After that the recorded gyroscope data is processed and calculated offset is returned to the client smartphone.

 ### Installation instructions: